 You have to look at this one from the sponsor’s side.
 No matter how cool of a person they think you are and no matter how much they love your blog, they still want to make sure that sponsoring your blog will be advantageous to them.

-A glance at your blog’s stats and reach.
+A glance at your business metrics

 Information on companies you’ve worked with